Exyons/CampusBookDrop/README.md

 # CampusBookDrop
 This is my website that helps college students sell their used books to other students.

-# Deploying io On Hostinger VPS
+# Deploy On Hostinger VPS

+# Sanitize form data using joi